umd-mith/irads/README.md

 * [ads.json](https://raw.githubusercontent.com/edsu/irads/master/ads.json)

-Each ad looks something like this:
+Each ad is a JSON object in `ads.json` and looks something like this:

 ```json
 {